David Weaver

 Partner

-David’s clients are active across a wide range of sectors, and he has particular expertise in retail, technology and financial markets and extensive experience advising a range of private capital institutions on complex cross border investments.
+David’s clients are active across a wide range of sectors, and he has particular expertise in retail, technology and financial services and extensive experience advising a range of private capital institutions on complex cross border investments.

 Experience